DarshnaSoni26/Billing-Software/README.md

    - Your Billing Software will open in a new browser tab.
 4. **Firebase**
   - Make sure to connect to Firebase properly so that the database connection and other things can work smoothly.
-  - checkout firebaseconfig.js in the folder structure
+  - Create 2 collections in firestore "Categories", "Items"

 ## Usage